genexuslabs/SDExtensionsSample/README.md

 ## Android specific

 ### Build and Deploy the GeneXus Android Module to GeneXus
-- Set the following environment variables:
+- Set the following system environment variables:
     - `GENEXUS_REPO` to GeneXus Android Maven repository located in `Android\m2repository` inside your GeneXus installation (e.g. file:///C:/path/to/GX/Android/m2Repository).
 Check that the environment variables use the format with "file:///" at the beginning.
     - `ANDROID_HOME` to your Android SDK directory.
 - Run the command `gradlew uploadArchives` from the `SampleModule` directory.